 The final project will incorporate research on current practices and theory in language arts, and preparation of lesson plans that incorporate a range of material for specific units.
-The proposal for this project will be part of the course requirements for ENG 6563; completion of project and defense will be part of the course requirements for ENG 6564.
-If the candidate does not successfully complete and/or defend the project, he or she will receive an "I" in ENG 6564 and must complete all requirements in the next semester.
+Completion of project and defense will be part of the course requirements for ENG 6564.